Kurento/kurento/source/user/installation_dev.rst

 Docker image
 ------------

 Kurento's Docker Hub contains images built from each KMS nightly version.
-These work exactly the same as :ref:`Kurento Docker release images <installation-docker>`, but you need to use the `kurento-media-server-dev image <https://hub.docker.com/r/kurento/kurento-media-server-dev>`__ instead.
+Just head to the `kurento-media-server-dev Docker Hub page <https://hub.docker.com/r/kurento/kurento-media-server-dev>`__, and follow the instructions you'll find there.
+The nightly images work exactly the same as :ref:`Kurento Docker release images <installation-docker>`, but just using nightly builds instead of release ones.